comparative-concepts/cc-database/README.md

   --html       Output HTML database.
 ```

+There's a Makefile that reads the database and creates the file `docs/index.html` which is then automatically published here: <https://spraakbanken.github.io/ComparativeConcepts>

 ## Organisation of the YAML database

 The CC database is stored in a YAML file.